 LONG LIVE THE KING

 Noticeably absent from Mitchell & Ness’ jersey wall of fame is LeBron James.
-His #6 for the Miami Heat is blocked by Boston Celtics legend Bill Russell, and his #23 for the Cleveland Cavaliers is blocked by Michael “His Airness” Jordan.
+His #6 for the Miami Heat is blocked by Boston Celtics legend Bill Russell, and his #23 for the Los Angeles Lakers and Cleveland Cavaliers is blocked by Michael “His Airness” Jordan.